-The permittee/facility is not currently using the eDMR data reporting system.
-The permittee is required to register with the Department's eDMR system through MoGEM before the first report is due.
+✓ The permittee/facility is not currently using the eDMR data reporting system.
+The permittee has been given 60 days of the effective date of this permit to submit an eDMR Permit Holder and Certifier Registration form in accordance with the Department's eDMR implementation policy.